- Build a company that makes money, not a startup that loses it.

-There are stuff you could do, stuff you want to do, and stuff you have to do.
+There is the stuff you could do, stuff you want to do, and stuff you have to do.
 Start with stuff you have to do, the epicenter.
-To find it, ask yourself this: “if i took this away, would what I am selling still exist?”
+To find it, ask yourself this: “if I took this away, would what I am selling still exist?”

 Forget about the details at the beginning.

-Decisions are progress: make the call fast.
+Decisions is progress: make the call fast.
 You can’t build on top of “we’ll decide later”.
 But you can build on top of “done”.

 Be a curator.
 Say no to what doesn’t work, keep the best.
 Constantly look for things to remove, streamline, simplify.

 When there is a problem, don’t throw more at it (more money, more people, etc) as it makes the problem bigger.
-Just cut back instead.
+Cut back instead.

 Focus on what won’t change.
 The core of your business should be built on things that last.
 Things people want now AND ten years later.
 Fashion fades.
 Don’t focus on fashion.

-Gears doesn’t matter.
+Gears don’t matter.
 It’s not about the camera, but about the photographer.